outpaddling/Coding-Standards/README.md

 # Coding-Standards

-One of my aims as a bioinformatician with prior training and experience as a software and systems engineer, is to raise the average quality of code in the field.
-Bioinformatics, and scientific computing in general, has no shortage of brilliant minds, but a severe shortage of experienced and disciplined developers.
+One of my aims as a researcher with prior training and experience as a software and systems engineer, is to raise the average quality of code in the field.
+Scientific computing has no shortage of brilliant minds, but a severe shortage of experienced and disciplined developers.
 As a result, it abounds in code that implements ingenious algorithms with low quality code, documentation, and build systems.